ztongkop/ztongkop.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Control Theory
+  - Robotic Micromanipulation
-  - Biomedical Engineering
+  - Human-Robot Interaction
   - Artificial Intelligence

 # Education to show in About widget